This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-Resin is perfect for colouring and is therefore very popular with artists, DIY enthusiasts and DIY enthusiasts.
-Of course, the normally transparent resin is also often used in its crystal clear, colourless form, e.g. for casting various objects or epoxy tables.
-For many projects, however, coloured casting resin is required and here too the material proves its incredible flexibility.
-With this article we help you to find the right epoxy resin colour for your project.
+Resin is perfect for coloring and is therefore very popular with artists, DIY enthusiasts and DIY enthusiasts.
+Of course, the normally transparent resin is also often used in its crystal clear, colorless form, e.g. for casting various objects or epoxy tables.
+For many projects, however, colored casting resin is required and here too the material proves its incredible flexibility.
+With this article we help you to find the right epoxy resin color for your project.

-- 1 Which Colour Media can I use to colour Resin?
+- 1 Which Types of Paints can be used to Color Resin?

 - 2 Coloring Epoxy Resin: Tips & Tricks

 - 3 How to color Resin – Tutorial for coloring Resin

 - 4 Epoxy Resin Color: All color Media in Portrait

 - 5 Resin Colors not Suitable for Epoxy Resin